RSotg/RSotg/README.md

 - 👋 Hi, I’m @RSotg
 - 👀 I’m interested in ...
-Armar mi repositorio para demostrarME que soy capaz de programar.
+Cargar mi repositorio.
 - 🌱 I’m currently learning ...
 Desarrollo de Software.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...